damar-nur-ichwan/jaeger-exporter/README.md

 - ```prometheus```: initialize with Prometheus datasource.
 This style only retrieves the last summary data stored in Prometheus.
 - ```none```: without any initialization.
 With this style, all data will start from the value 0.

-## Monitoring
+## Tracing
-You can monitor the performance of this jaeger exporter by adding the following environment variables:
+You can trace this jaeger exporter by adding the following environment variables:
 ```
 JAEGER_EXPORTER_MONITORING = true
+INSTANCE_NAME = jaeger-exporter
+EXPORTER = jaeger
+EXPORTER_URL = http://<your jaeger collector host>:14268
 ```

 ## Environment